 “Most projects require innovation, and our clients expect it, but there is a risk of only innovating once on the project.
 However, the innovation may be reused on other projects by upscaling and applying it in different geographies and adding more value for our clients.

 “I was talking about this with some of my colleagues and said: ‘wouldn’t it be great if we could have an innovation management system to help our colleagues scale their great ideas?’
-It wasn’t the first time I had mentioned this and our MD, Cathy Travers, basically said ‘okay, get on with it’.
+It wasn’t the first time I had mentioned this and our group managing director, Cathy Travers, basically said ‘okay, get on with it’.

 “So, I did.
 After some research I enrolled in a course about Innovation Strategy, which is when I found out about the ISO Innovation Management Systems standard 56000.”